NORLI opens, BRAC meets, LED starts small business for flood victims, Louisiana Coastal Recovery

 The NORLI curriculum will examine public policy, education, workforce development, diversity, criminal justice, public safety, environment and sustainability and will focus on how all of these issues affect economic development and quality of life.
 The NORLI program consists of two overnight retreats and seven full-day sessions beginning September 14, 2016 and ending May 18, 2017.
 The non-refundable tuition fee is $2,750, which covers all program costs and materials, including meals, as well as all the expenses associated with the retreats.
 For more information on the commitments and class of 2016 - 17 program dates, please visit http://norli.org/commitment-class-of-2017-program-dates/.

 For more information about NORLI, please visit http://norli.org/ or contact Nicole P. Woolfolk at 504.527.6922 or This email address is being protected from spambots.
-You need JavaScript enabled to view it..">This email address is being protected from spambots.
 You need JavaScript enabled to view it..
 Connect with NORLI on Facebook at https://www.facebook.com/NORegionalLeadershipInstitute?ref=ts.

 COALITION TO RESTORE COASTAL LOUISIANA